mattermost-community/mattermost-plugin-servicenow-virtual-agent/docs/developer_docs.md

         ![Screenshot from 2022-10-17 13-46-51](https://user-images.githubusercontent.com/55234496/196125018-b4e0ecbd-4f2a-4e6d-9dc4-e3a08704d7cc.png)

-**Note-** For sending file attachments to the Live Agent other than an image, you need to have ServiceNow version >= "San Diego Patch 4".
+**Note-** For sending file attachments to the Live Agent other than an image, you need to have ServiceNow version greater than or equal to "San Diego Patch 4".
 Also, the link of the file attachment sent to the Virtual Agent/Live Agent will be expired in 15 minutes.

 ## Basic Knowledge